wfcommons/WfFormat/README.md

 recursively, migrating every `.json` file it finds.

 ```
-usage: wfcommons-migrate-instance.py [-h] [-d] INSTANCE_FILE_OR_FOLDER
+usage: wfcommons-migrate-instance.py [-h] [-n] [-b] [-d] INSTANCE_FILE_OR_FOLDER

+  -n, --dry-run   Report what would be migrated without writing any file
+  -b, --backup    Keep the original instance as <INSTANCE_FILE>.bak
+  -d, --debug     Print debug messages to stderr
 ```

-**Instance files are rewritten in place** (pretty-printed with a 4-space indent), so work on a copy or a clean checkout.
-Files whose `schemaVersion` is unrecognized are skipped with a warning; files that are not WfFormat instances at all will raise an error rather than being ignored.
+**Instance files are rewritten in place** (pretty-printed with a 4-space indent); use `--dry-run` to preview a run and `--backup` to keep the originals.
+Instances already at version 1.6 are left untouched rather than reformatted.

+When given a folder, every `.json` file is processed independently: files that are not WfFormat instances, and files whose `schemaVersion` is unrecognized, are skipped with a message, and a file that cannot be read or migrated is reported without interrupting the run.
+The final summary counts each outcome, and the exit status is non-zero if any file failed.

 ### Metrics